AaronL1011/The_Lady_Fern/README.md

 - Favourites: marking listings as a users favourite.
 - Listings_Purchases: holding listings for each.
 - Purchases: holding purchase history for a user.

+Controllers to handle functions such as:
+- Adding and removing Listings.
+- Adding listings to carts.
+- Purchasing listings.

 Third Party services are also required such as:
 - Devise: User account creation and authentication.